blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 > ⚠️ It's important to note that in **most circumstances a Property Type should be expressed as a singular item** as this encourages re-usability and allows the parent object to define whether there is a collection or not.
 >
 > This ability is kept in the type system to allow for nested lists, and other complicated structures of data that might occur in existing data sets.
-These structures are otherwise not representable, as the data doesn't have keys associated with them and therefore can't be represented as a property type.
+These structures are otherwise not representable, as the data doesn't have keys associated with them and therefore can't be represented as a Property Type.
 >
 > These are generally not ergonomic to work with in the type system and other ways of structuring the data should likely be explored.
 When needing to type existing data, it's possible to do some variant of the following: